-EU Heavy Steer Index ($) - Estimates the genetic differences between animals in net profitability per cow joined for an example Murray Grey commercial herd targeting pasture finished steers for heavier grass fed markets such as the EU & Korean market.† Steers are assumed marketed at 620 kg live weight (340 kg HSCW and 14 mm P8 fat depth) at 24 months of age.† Daughters are retained for breeding.
+Heavy Grass Fed Steer Index ($) - Estimates the genetic differences between animals in net profitability per cow joined for an example Murray Grey commercial herd targeting pasture finished steers for heavier grass fed markets.† Steers are assumed marketed at 620 kg live weight (340 kg HSCW and 14 mm P8 fat depth) at 24 months of age.† Daughters are retained for breeding.

 Note that $Index values for

 individual animals are sensitive to the assumptions used in the BreedObject